choderalab/software-development/CONTINUOUS_INTEGRATION.md

 spent on adding the new features or bug fixes.
 A better option would be to automate this type of code checking in a way that minimizes both developer input, and developer time while also introducing good coding habits.

+We provide [several examples](#Examples-to-Help-Get-Started) if you want to try to get started right away.

 ## What should good CI look like?